lukas-neumann-astro/PyStructure/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 The PyStructure is a Python-based script.
+Tested on Python 3.6 – 3.11.

 ### Prerequisites